evgenius081/Advanced-To-Do-application/README.md

 # To-Do Application
 ToDo application created with **ASP.NET Web API** on the backend and **React** on the frontend.

+## Used technologies
+On the frontend just `React` was used.
+On the backend, following technologies were used:
+- AspNetCore
+- EntityFramework
+- JWT tokens
+- NUnit
+- StyleCop

 ## Install
 First of all, you will need to download project code.
 The easiest way is to clone it using git: